Wednesday, June 1, 2011

 A view from the back of the studio.

 Paperweights awaiting delivery; John Derain now sells to 800 stores.

 Goods headed to Bergdorf Goodman.

-John Derian makes the beauty of the past up-to-date for the twenty-first century; it's truly an inspiration.
+I thoroughly enjoyed my afternoon visit with John Derian who makes the beauty of the past up-to-date and modern for the twenty-first century; it's truly an inspiration.